-The credit risk for measured at amortized cost is assessed as low (the same as the assessment result in the beginning of the period).
+The credit risk for measured at amortized cost is assessed as low.
 Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses.
-As the Group transacts with are financial institutions with good credit, no allowance for losses has been provided in 2020 and 2019.
+As the Group transacts with are financial institutions with good credit, no allowance for losses has been provided in 2021 and 2020.

-The Group measures the loss allowance of its Contract Assets and Accounts Receivable (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
-The assessment of the Group's loss allowance as at 31 December 2020 and 2019 is as follows:
+The Group measures the loss allowance of its contract assets and accounts receivable (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
+The assessment of the Group's loss allowance as of 31 December 2021 and 2019 is as follows:

-- (1) The total book value of contract asset was NT\$372,131 thousand and NT\$159,746 thousand, respectively, and the amount of loss allowance measured by the expected credit loss rate 0% is NT\$0 thousand. - (2) Accounts receivable considers the counterparty's credit rating, region and industry characteristics, using a provision matrix to measure the loss allowance, which was booked at 0.08% at 31 December 2020 and 0.07% at 31 December 2019 of loss allowance, respectively.
-The relevant information is as follows:
+- (1) The total book value of contract asset was NT\$562,007 thousand and NT\$372,131 thousand, respectively, and the amount of loss allowance measured by the expected credit loss rate 0% was NT\$0 thousand. - (2) The Group considers the accounts receivables by the counterparty's credit rating, by geographical region and by industry sector and its loss allowance is measured by using a provision matrix with 0.08%.
+The details are as follows:

 Not yet due Overdue

 (Note) <=90 days 90-180 days >=180 days Total

-Gross carrying amount \$164,127 \$1,744 \$- \$- \$165,871
+Gross carrying amount \$195,728 \$- \$- \$- \$195,728

 Loss ratio 0.08%

 Lifetime expected credit

 losses (132)

-Carrying amount \$165,739
+Carrying amount - \$195,596